“An entrepreneur is someone who has a vision for something and a want to create.” – David Karp, founder of Tumblr

 3. Make your MVP

 MVP (Minimum Viable Product) is defined as a version of a product with just enough features to be usable by early customers who can then provide feedback for future product development.
 An MVP forms the basis of your idea and is the fastest way to test it.
 Although MVP is commonly used for tech businesses, the concept is applicable to almost all.
 For example, we at Beginest coworking spaces wanted to test the idea of coworking spaces especially catering to startups and small businesses like yours.
 Instead of jumping directly into the arena, we thought of conducting a pilot in a small space.
 We literally, converted one floor of our friend's home into a well-equipped coworking space, in Indiranagar, because that's what startups do, JUGAAD!
 (Here we would also like to thank Rajesh for helping us out.)
 So, this small office space was our MVP.
 Which surprisingly was full within only a week of its inception, and we added another floor to it.
-As of now, we have 4 coworking spaces in Indiranagar and 1 coworking space in Residency road, which caters especially to startups and small businesses.
+As of now, we have 4 coworking spaces in Indiranagar and 1 coworking space in Residency Road and we are expanding throughout Bangalore.
+These coworking spaces are designed to cater especially to startups and small businesses, like yours.
 Our mantra was to test the MVP as soon as possible and improve it.
 If you have a physical product, then your prototype becomes the MVP.

 You should put up an MVP as soon as possible and build your business by iterating on the feedback from it.
 This will help you determine whether the market is willing to adopt your product.
 If you are working on a freemium model, you can test this by the number of signups of subscriptions.
 The loop of testing your product/service, taking feedback from the customers, and working on it is crucial for any business to succeed.
 The faster the loop, the faster the product becomes better and will help you stay ahead of the pack.